ruggeri/tech-notes/algos/art-of-multiprocessor.md

 takes `O(1)` time to peek at.
 You can easily mark it as removed in `O(1)` time.
 Then you waste `O(log n)` time updating the heads of the lanes.

+## Source

+- These notes are from The Art of Multiprocessor Programming by Herlihy and Shavit.
+- I liked this book a lot.
+However, these notes taken at the time were probably too high level and not detailed enough.
+These notes seem to leave out a lot of interesting material.
+Possibly material was robbed from here and put in a variety of other concurrency related writeups, though.
+- I left out material on stacks and queues; I believe my notes on lock free data structures might cover a lot of what the book covered?
+- I believe my notes on mutexes cover some of what this book covers?
+But I think they cover more about how atomic operations are implemented in hardware?
+Maybe that is covered in my cache coherency notes...